-I set out on a new path that fostered good things in my life.
-A path not darkened by the temptation of destructive habits, but instead, offering the opportunity to grow into true purpose.
-What did renewal by faith look like for me?
-Here’s a closer look at my path to break bad habits.
+So I set out in a new direction, on a path not darkened by the temptation of destructive habits, but that offered the opportunity to grow.
+Here’s what I found there—the secret to how to break bad habits.

 A Brand New Path

-I had no strength to defeat the habits that were wrecking my life piece by piece.
-I needed a new environment paired with better teaching.
-So, I began to pray -sincerely, openly, tearfully-pray.
-What this did was lead me down a brand new path.
-One where faith injected me with new teaching and hope became possible.
-I began to see that the habits were symptoms of the life I had chosen to live.
-By choosing to live as my creator desired, I now had the power to overcome the chains that had shackled me.
-I felt joy for the first time since I was a small child.
-The habits were poor attempts to find the peace that I was truly seeking.
+I had no strength to stop the habits that were wrecking my life.
+I wanted peace and my habits were poor attempts to find it.
+I needed a new environment and better teaching to follow.
+So, I began to pray sincerely, openly, and tearfully.
+This led me down a brand new path.
+I began to see that the habits were the result of a lot of bad choices.
+When I chose to live as my creator desired, I finally could overcome the chains that had shackled me.
+I felt joy for the first time since I was a kid.

-I’ve changed so much that many people that knew me before are taken aback.
-The consequences of the habits linger, like having lungs that won’t fully cooperate with the things my mind wants to do.
-But the feelings of shame for the many occasions I let others down, or the depression that comes along with living an ill-advised lifestyle have vanished.
-I walk renewed now and this path brings me purpose, joy, and continued growth.
-Whereas previously I was existing selfishly for my own pleasures, I am now transformed into a person with a deep passion for leading those I love honorably and selflessly.
-Life is rich and full now.
-Difficult, but in the best kind of way.
-That is the reward and the secret to breaking bad habits.
-I choose to live for someone else rather than remaining selfish.
+The consequences of the habits linger, like having lungs that won’t fully cooperate.
+But the feelings of shame for the many ways I let others down or the sadness that comes with living an ill-advised lifestyle are gone.
+Previously, I lived selfishly, for my own pleasures.
+But now I have a deep passion for leading those I love honorably and selflessly.
+This brings me purpose, joy, and growth.
+That is the reward and the secret to how to break bad habits.
+Choose to live for someone else rather than for yourself.

 Huddle Up Question